Masooma-Ali/GitLite_ControlSystem/README.md

   - Set it to : ISO C++17 Standard (/std:c++17)  or ISO C++20 Standard (/std:c++20)

-  - Make sure to replace the fiename in the code to your file.
+  - Make sure to replace the filename in the code to your file.